Grades

 See the Canvas Gradebook Instructor guide for a complete list of features and options.

-You can filter and arrange any column in the Gradebook according to your preference.
-For example, you can use Gradebook filters to display graded activities by module, assignment group, status, submission and start/end dates.
-You can also arrange and view your Gradebook by assignment name, due date, points or module.
-Additionally, you can manually move Gradebook columns and increase or decrease the width of any column in the Gradebook.
+Instructors, TAs and other course roles with Gradebook access can filter and arrange grade columns in the Gradebook according to their preference.
+For example, use Gradebook filters to display graded activities by module, assignment group, status, submission, start/end dates or any combination of these options.
+Multiple filters can be applied at the same time.
+Additionally, instructors and TAs can manually arrange Gradebook columns and increase or decrease any column width.

 How do I hide grades from students?